radicle-dev/registry.radicle.xyz/docs/submit-transactions.md

 ⓘ All the transactions provide the same [Command-Line Options](#command-line-options).

-- Transfer funds from the author's account to another account, which can be a local, org's, or user's account.
+- Transfer funds from the author's account to another account.

     ``` bash
     radicle-registry-cli account transfer --help
     ```

-Transfer funds from an org's account to another account, which can be a local, org's, or user's account.
+Transfer funds from an org's account to another account.

     ``` bash
     radicle-registry-cli org transfer --help